kstwkiv/portfolio/README.md

 # portfolio
-This is my personalportfolio website built using HTML &amp; CSS .
+This is my personal portfolio website built using HTML &amp; CSS .